-- 3 routers (Cisco 1941 with Cisco IOS software, Release 15.2(4)M3 universal image or comparable) - 1 PC (with terminal emulation program, such as Tera Term, to configure routers) - Console cable to configure the Cisco IOS devices via the console ports - Ethernet (optional) and serial cables, as shown in the topology

-• Windows Calculator (optional)
+- 3 Routers (Cisco 1941 with Cisco IOS Release 15.2(4)M3 universal image or comparable) - 1 PC (with terminal emulation program, such as Tera Term, to configure routers) - Console cable to configure the Cisco IOS devices via the console ports - Ethernet (optional) and serial cables as shown in the topology - Windows Calculator (optional)

-Part 1: Examine Network Requirements
+Part 1: Examine the Network Requirements

-In Part 1, you will examine the network requirements to develop a VLSM address scheme for the network displayed in the topology diagram using the 172.16.128.0/17 network address.
+In Part 1, you will examine the network requirements to develop a VLSM address scheme for the network shown in the Topology diagram using the network address of 172.16.128.0/17.

-Note: You can use the Windows Calculator application and the www.ipcalc.org IP subnet calculator to help with your calculations.
+Note: You may use the Windows Calculator application and the www.ipcalc.org IP subnet calculator to help with your calculations.

-Step 1: Determine how many host addresses and subnets are available.
+Step 1: Determine how many host addresses are available and how many subnets are needed.